Looking for Jack

 Looking for Jack is the debut solo album by Men at Work lead singer Colin Hay (under his full name), released in January 1987.

+Though the album was originally released with ten songs, the B-side to the single "Can I Hold You?", "Nature of the Beast" (cowritten by Jeremy Alsop), was included as track 6 on some CD releases.
+Musician credits for the song are unknown.

 Reception

 In their retrospective review, AllMusic criticised the album's "big drum sound and big rock arrangements", which they said "threaten at times to overshadow Hay's songwriting and singing."
 However, they praised the title track and "Circles Erratica" as highlights of Hay's career.